-A outstanding local recruiter with several contacts in the area, Goodman has been instrumental in landing local players.
+An outstanding local recruiter with several contacts in the area, Goodman has been instrumental in landing local players.
 Several members of this year's squad excelled on the hardwood locally under Goodman's primary recruiting areas.

-Last year, the Midshipmen improved by five wins from the previous season, ranking as the ninth-best single-season improvement in school history.
+In 2012-13, the Midshipmen improved by five wins from the previous season, ranking as the ninth-best single-season improvement in school history.
 Goodman played a vital role in opponent scouting and game-planning and was instrumental in the development of Navy's youngsters as the freshman class set the school record for percentage of points scored by a freshman class in a season.

-Two years ago, the Mids were a young squad as five freshmen saw significant action en route to an 11-20 record.
+In 2010-11, the Mids were a young squad as five freshmen saw significant action en route to an 11-20 record.
 Then-freshmen J.J.
 Avila and Isaiah Roberts were both named the Patriot League All-Rookie Team with Avila earning the school's first conference Rookie of the Year honor since David Robinson won the CAA's Rookie of the Year honor in 1984.
 In addition, junior guard Jordan Sugars was named to second-team all-Patriot League, making him the fourth different guard in the last four years to be named all-Patriot League.

 In 2009-10, Goodman helped the Midshipmen to a 13-17 overall record and a fourth-place finish in the Patriot League at 7-7.
 The Mids were once again near the top of the Patriot League in scoring and the Mids' three-guard attack of Chris Harris, Jordan Sugars and O.J.
 Avworo were among the highest-scoring guard trios in the country, averaging over 44 points per game between them.
 Navy finished in the top three in five different categories in the Patriot League while ranking 21st and 98th nationally in three-pointers made per game and free throw percentage, respectively.